Skip to content

 Venum guarantees at-least-once delivery per (signature, event) pair.
 Network blips, your endpoint returning a 5xx, or an internal retry can each cause the same event to arrive more than once.
 Make your handler safe to call repeatedly.

-The transaction signature plus the event type is the recommended idempotency key:
+The transaction signature plus the event type is the recommended idempotency key — works identically for both webhook kinds:

 ts